Democratic centralism: Lenin's conception and practice

-The text What Is to Be Done? from 1902 is popularly seen as the founding text of democratic centralism.
+Vladimir Lenin's text What Is to Be Done? from 1902 is popularly seen as the founding text of democratic centralism.
 At this time, democratic centralism was generally viewed as a set of principles for the organizing of a revolutionary workers' party.
-However, Vladimir Lenin's model for such a party, which he repeatedly discussed as being "democratic centralist", was the German Social Democratic Party, inspired by remarks made by the social democrat Jean Baptista von Schweitzer.
+However, Vladimir Lenin's model for such a party, which he repeatedly discussed as being "democratic centralist", was the still extant German Social Democratic Party, inspired by remarks made by the social democrat Jean Baptista von Schweitzer.
 Lenin described democratic centralism as consisting of "freedom of discussion, unity of action".

-The doctrine of democratic centralism served as one of the sources of the split between the Bolsheviks and the Mensheviks.
-The Mensheviks supported a looser party discipline within the Russian Social Democratic Labour Party in 1903 as did Leon Trotsky, in Our Political Tasks, although Trotsky joined ranks with the Bolsheviks in 1917.
+The interpretation of the principal of democratic centralism, in relation to who should be counted as a party member, served as one of the sources of the split between the Bolsheviks and the Mensheviks.
+The Mensheviks supported membership for people not involved in the party, a looser party discipline within the Russian Social Democratic Labour Party in 1903 as did Leon Trotsky, in Our Political Tasks, although Trotsky later changed his views and joined ranks with the Bolsheviks in 1917.

-The Sixth Party Congress of the Russian Social-Democratic Labour Party (Bolsheviks) held at Petrograd between 26 July and 3 August 1917 defined democratic centralism as follows:
+The Sixth Party Congress of the Russian Social Democratic Labour Party (Bolsheviks) held at Petrograd between 26 July and 3 August 1917 defined democratic centralism as follows: